 Under his leadership, Boretti has led the Lions to five Gehrig Division titles, four Ivy League championships, a number of wins over major programs and four NCAA Tournament victories.

-Three of Boretti's players have been Ivy League Player of the Year (Henry Perkins - 2008, Dario Pizzano – 2012, Gus Craig – 2014), two have been named Pitcher of the Year (Pat Lowery - 2010 and David Speer - 2014) and four have been named Rookie of the Year (Nick Cox - 2008, Dario Pizzano – 2010, Will Savage – 2014, Randell Kanemaru - 2015).
-The last three seasons, Columbia has had 27 players selected to All-Ivy League teams, bringing the total of players to receive conference recognition under Boretti's leadership to 76, including 27 first team selections.
+Four of Boretti's players have been Ivy League Player of the Year (Henry Perkins - 2008, Dario Pizzano – 2012, Gus Craig – 2014, Randell Kanemaru - 2017), two have been named Pitcher of the Year (Pat Lowery - 2010 and David Speer - 2014) and five have been named Rookie of the Year (Nick Cox - 2008, Dario Pizzano – 2010, Will Savage – 2014, Randell Kanemaru - 2015, Julian Bury - 2017).
+In the last four seasons, Columbia has had 34 players selected to All-Ivy League teams, bringing the total of players to receive conference recognition under Boretti's leadership to 83, including 30 first team selections.

 Additionally, designated hitter Joey Falcone became the first Columbia baseball All-American in 31 years after being selected to the second team by the NCBWA and was a third team selection by the ABCA in 2015.